louissharrock/louissharrock.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Lecturer in Statistical Science, University College London
+subtitle: Lecturer in Statistical Science

 profile:
   align: right